June is characterized by further escalation of the rain season in

 March through

 September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index of 11, and more, symbolizes an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.
+A UV Index of 11, and more, symbolizes an extreme health hazard from unsafe exposure to UV radiation for the ordinary person.

 Note: In June, a daily UV index of 12 turns into the following recommendations: